 Once a state of war ensued between the Hawaiian Kingdom and the United States that began with the invasion by U.S. Marines on January 16, 1893, "the law of peace ceased to apply between them and their relations with one another became subject to the laws of war, while their relations with other states not party to the conflict became governed by the law of neutrality."
 This outbreak of a state of war between the Hawaiian Kingdom and the United States would "lead to many rules of the ordinary law of peace being superseded...by rules of humanitarian law."
 A state of war "automatically brings about the full operation of all the rules of war and neutrality," which includes the law of occupation.
 And, according to Venturini, "[i]f an armed conflict occurs, the law of armed conflict must be applied from the beginning until the end, when the law of peace resumes in full effect."
-"For the laws of war," according to Koman, "continue to apply in the occupated territory even after the achievement of military victory, until either the occupant."
+For the laws of war," according to Koman, "continue to apply in the occupied territory even after the achievement of military victory, until either the occupant withdraws or a treaty of peace is concluded which transfers sovereignty to the occupant."